0BAB1/BRH/_posts/2024-11-5-Real_time_analysis__for_industrial_engineering.md

 This real time analysis tool was meant for very accurate system, so there is still room for interpretation and tweaking for our application.

+> Note that the example given above is just an introduction and only works for simple exmaples were pericicites and cycle times are asseted to be the same for each macine.
+If this approximation does not fit your use case, contect me for more infrmation on how to accurately estimate the actual line periodicity and thus : worker occupation AND real cylcle time.
+{: .prompt-danger }

 This post was meant to introduce the reader to this tool.
 Similar solutions include the [Cycle diagram](https://fr.wikipedia.org/wiki/Diagramme_de_cycle) which is kind of an old-scool forgetten tool that does not even have an english wiki version.

 > If you need clarifications, do not hesitate to contact me, or leave a comment below.